Cheap Car Insurance for 23-Year-Olds

 Most insurance companies will charge you for three to five years after you’ve filed a claim.
 Depending on the value of the damage, the surcharge could be greater than simply paying for the damage yourself.
 If you’ve damaged your own vehicle, follow our steps before contacting your insurance company.

 For example, you get into a car accident and cause $1,000 worth of property damage to your vehicle.
-You have a collision deductible of $500 and the average rate increase for an at-fault accident where the damage amounts to between $1,000-$2,000 is $686 annually.
-Factoring in a three-year accident surcharge and your deductible, you would end up paying $2,558 for a claim that would only cost $1,000 to repair out-of-pocket.
+You have a collision deductible of $500 and the average rate increase for an at-fault accident where the damage amounts to between $1,000-$2,000 is $630 annually.
+Factoring in a three-year accident surcharge and your deductible, you would end up paying $2,390 for a claim that would have only cost $1,000 to repair out-of-pocket.
 In this sense, it would cost you more overall to file a claim.

-If your vehicle is worth less than $4,000, consider if you need comprehensive and collision coverage.
+If your vehicle is worth less than $4,000, consider if you still need comprehensive and collision coverage.
 These coverages are designed to protect the physical integrity of your vehicle.
 However, if your vehicle isn’t particularly valuable, you could be paying for insurance coverage you do not need.
 It may be sufficient to only carry liability coverage.
 Get an estimate for your vehicle by using Kelley Blue Book and NADA online.

 Whether you know it or not, your credit score has a major impact on what you pay for car insurance.
 Insurance companies see a correlation between a poor credit score and proclivity for filing costly claims.
 As such, they charge higher premiums for clients with poor credit.
 On average, if you can improve your credit score from Poor to Excellent you can decrease your premium by more than double what you were paying.
 Just another reason to keep your credit score high!

 If you’re still in college and have above a 3.0 GPA, you should look into getting what’s called a Good Student Discount.
 Insurance companies see students with above B averages as less risky drivers and thus better clients.
-Often grouped together with a Defensive Driver Discount, you can expect an average savings of $119!
+Often grouped together with a Defensive Driver Discount, you can expect an average savings of $119.

 It’s important to consider the relationship you and your vehicle have in terms of auto insurance.
 Pairing a risky driver with a high-value vehicle is always going to be more expensive than if the same driver drove a more moderate vehicle.
 While you don't need to opt for the cheapest car possible, driving something like a modest lightly-used sedan will help you cut down the cost of car insurance.

-This discount is offered to those taking a professional driving course.
+- Defensive driver discount - This discount is offered to those taking a professional driving course.
 It's aimed at making you a smarter and better driver.
 Again, you would need to prove you have completed the course prior to receiving the discount.

 Telematics, or usage-based insurance, are in-vehicle devices that use the way you drive to determine your premium.
 In theory, if you’re a safe driver (no harsh braking, rapid acceleration, etc.), you can earn a discount on your premium.
 Below are some advertised discounts by popular insurers.